 Drexel in Italy: Summer in Rome

 Ever since Romulus and Remus built their huts on the Palatine Hill, Rome has been an important political and cultural center.
 It was the unparalleled capital city of the ancient Roman Empire, and the Roman Catholic Popes and today of the modern Republic of Italy.
-The enchantment of the city lies in these layers of history which are everywhere exposed to tantalize, fascinate and delight.
+The enchantment of the city lies in these layers of history which are everywhere exposed to tantalize, fascinate, and delight.
 Rome also lies at the heart of a modern transportation network that can take you anywhere in Italy—in a simple overnight train trip, to many places beyond.
-When you are finally weary of the art and the history, Rome offers other distractions and diversions—the food, the wine and even the beach is only a subway ride away.
+When you are finally weary of the art and the history, Rome offers other distractions and diversions—the food, the wine, and even the beach are only a subway ride away.

 The Drexel in Italy, Summer in Rome program is a unique opportunity that allows Drexel students to spend 4 weeks living and studying in Rome.
 This program is open to all majors, particularly students interested in Literature and Fine Arts.
 It is run in partnership with the University of New Orleans "UNO" (UNO is also Drexel’s partner for the Cork Writing Workshops and the Summer in Montpellier programs).
 All courses are taught in an interactive and experiential way, incorporating site visits and field trips so that the classroom extends into the city itself.